 If you think you know everything about the state of Nevada, you might want to rethink it.
-If you’re planning a visit soon or you’re a resident there, here are 15 facts about Nevada.
+Here’s 15 interesting facts about Nevada that may surprise you, even if you’re a resident here:

 There are more shrimps consumed in the city of Las Vegas in a day, at 60,000 pounds, compared to the rest of the country combined.

 Jacob David was a Reno-based tailor who invented blue jeans (Levi’s).

 The Mountain Bluebird is the state bird and Sagebrush is the state flower.

 In the midst of the civil war on the 31st of October, 1864, Nevada became the 36th state of the U.S.

 Tourism, agriculture, mining, and entertainment are the key industries of Nevada.

 With only around 7 inches of rainfall a year, Nevada is the driest state in the U.S.

 Las Vegas is an extremely popular city of Nevada, and it is estimated that around 40 million people visit the city every year.
 The city also has the greatest number of hotel rooms compared to any other place in the world.